lmReef/dd2_ferrystones_vanilla_plus/README.md

 ## Known Issues
-- Doesn't work with the Unmoored World specific permanent portcrystals as I haven't reached them for testing yet.
-I will add them when I can.
 - Mods that give ferrystones unlimited uses will result in extra ferrystones being added to your inventory when teleporting to one the the permanent portcrystals